nsulmol/afspm/docs/writing_a_device_controller.md

 ## Supporting Parameter Setting

 The above methods define a basic controller.
 However, an experiment may desire to change some other SPM-specific parameter that is not defined by these.
 We should note that this 'addditional' parameter support *should* be incredibly rare!
 We want to minimize the usage of these kinds of calls, as they impose exponential testing and support requirements on every other controller!
 Because of this, we suggest using additional parameters sparingly.

+TODO: Rewrite this section!!!
+This implies parameters should only be set via operating modes?
+Weird.

 The 'design' workaround to setting other parameters is to encapsulate parameters setting into 'Operating Modes' (discussed later).
 Efforts should be made to use this approach instead, where possible.